michaelptak/lorekeeper-vault/README.md

 1. Download or clone this repository
 2. Open the vault in Obsidian
 3. When prompted to enable plugins, click yes.
+4. Reload the vault to fix any visual oddities

 ## Usage
 In terms of customizability, you can get the most out of the vault if you have existing knowledge of Obsidian features such as templates and Bases, and plugins like Templater and MetaBind.

 However, I tried my best to make it as comprehensive and user-friendly as possible, given the complexity.
 There are many written resources within the vault itself to get an understanding of the structure and organization system.
 I recommend simply playing around with it and seeing how it works.

+Be sure to reference the `Master Tags List` note if you are ever confused on what a metadata property is supposed to contain.

 ### Story Writing Workflow
 The vault separates **planning** (Plot notes) from **writing** (Scene notes) to keep your creative process organized.
 Scene notes are minimalist for a cleaner writing experience.